Poverty in India: Reduction in poverty

 India's rapid economic growth rate since 1991 is one of the main reasons for a record decline in poverty.
 Another reason proposed is India's launch of social welfare programs such as the Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA) and the Midday Meal Scheme in government schools.
 In a 2012 study, Klonner and Oldiges, concluded that MGNREGA helps reduce rural poverty gap (intensity of rural poverty) and seasonal poverty, but not overall poverty.
 However, there is a disturbing side, as deprivation has tended to increase, and that too among the most deprived sections.
 According to the latest statistics published by the Census of India, among scheduled tribes, 44.7% of people were farmers working on their own land in 2001; however, this number came down to 34.5% in 2011.
 Among scheduled castes, this number declined from 20% to 14.8% during the same period.
 This data is corroborated by other data from the census, which also says that the number of people who were working on others' land (landless laborers), increased from 36.9% in 2001 to 44.4% among scheduled castes SC and from 45.6% to 45.9% among scheduled tribes.

 India has achieved annual growth exceeding 7 percent over the last 15 years and continues to pull millions of people out of poverty, according to the World Bank.
 The country has halved its poverty rate over the past three decades and has seen strong improvements in most human development outcomes, a report by the international financial institution has found.
 Growth is expected to continue and the elimination of extreme poverty in the next decade is within reach, said the bank, which warned that the country's development trajectory faces considerable challenges.

+According to the World Bank’s Spring 2025 Poverty and Equity Brief, approximately 171 million people in India moved out of extreme poverty between 2011 and 2023, with the poverty rate declining from 16.2% to 2.3% based on the international poverty line of $2.15 per day.
+The report attributed this reduction to sustained economic growth and a range of targeted government initiatives.
+These included the Pradhan Mantri Jan Dhan Yojana, which expanded financial inclusion through over 550 million bank accounts, and the Aadhaar digital ID system, which enabled more efficient welfare distribution to over 1.42 billion individuals, saving ₹3.48 lakh crore by March 2023 through Direct Benefit Transfers.
+Health access was improved under the Ayushman Bharat scheme, which provides ₹5 lakh in annual health insurance and had issued over 410 million health cards.
+Additional programs such as Stand-Up India and PM Vishwakarma Yojana supported entrepreneurship among marginalized groups and artisans through loans and training, while the Pradhan Mantri Garib Kalyan Anna Yojana (PMGKAY) ensured food security for more than 800 million people.